João Pedro (footballer, born 3 April 1993)

-João Pedro Almeida Machado (born 3 April 1993), known as João Pedro, is a Portuguese professional footballer who plays as a midfielder for G.D.
-Chaves.
+João Pedro Almeida Machado (born 3 April 1993), known as João Pedro, is a Portuguese professional footballer who plays as a midfielder.

-Club career
+Formed at Vitória de Guimarães, where he was mainly a reserve, he made 154 Primeira Liga appearances for that club, Tondela and Chaves.
+Abroad, he represented LA Galaxy in Major League Soccer, Apollon Smyrnis in Super League Greece and UTA Arad in Romania.

+Career

 Vitória Guimarães

 Born in the village of Vermil in Guimarães, João Pedro joined local Vitória SC's youth system at the age of 12.
 He made his senior debut with their reserves, his first Segunda Liga appearance taking place on 11 November 2012 when he came on as a 73rd-minute substitute in a 0–0 home draw against C.F.
 Os Belenenses.

 João Pedro first appeared with the first team in competitive matches – and in the Primeira Liga – on 4 May 2014, playing injury time in a 0–0 away draw with Académica de Coimbra.
-In the 2014–15 season he started in 42 matches for the B side, scoring once to help them finish ninth in the second tier.
+In the 2014–15 season he started 42 games for the B side, scoring once to help them finish ninth in the second tier.

 João Pedro scored his only goal for Vitória's main squad on 18 December 2016, playing the entire 3–1 home win over Vitória de Setúbal.